Scott River: Watershed

 The Scott River's watershed covers about 800 sqmi.
 About two-thirds of the land is privately owned and about one-third is publicly owned.
 About 45 percent of the land is used for forestry, grazing for 40 percent, 13 percent for cropland and the remaining 2 percent of land is used for various purposes.
+The Scott River enters the Klamath River above Hamburg, California where its waters flow to the Pacific Ocean.

 Habitat and conservation

 Dredges that operated in the Scott Valley between 1934 and 1950 did some of the most visible damage done during the mining era.
 Large Yuba dredges, which also used mercury to process sand and gravel, excavated material 50 to 60 ft below the river channel and flood plains and created piles of tailings more than 25 ft high downstream of the town of Callahan.

 In Sugar Creek, a Scott River tributary that is usually ephemeral, local landowner Betsy Stapleton worked with Michael Pollock of NOAA to create "beaver dam analogues" by driving posts into the creekbed to attract beavers to build dams.
 Now Stapleton's reach on Sugar Creek has perennial beaver ponds while the neighboring creeks run dry in summer and fall.
 Pollock's method had been used successfully in Bridge Creek, Oregon where the subsequent increase in beaver dams led to a dramatic increase in rainbow trout abundance.